 Tips for how to Visit the Statue of Liberty and Ellis Island

 When visiting the Statue of Liberty be prepared for a long day.
 Queues to the ferry can take anywhere from 30 minutes to two hours.
-But if you follow our advice, you won't have to wait for long.
+The Statue of Liberty and museum take approximately 90 minutes to see and Ellis Island is another one hour to 90 minutes.
+If you follow our advice, you won’t have to wait for long and can make the most of your time visiting the Statue of Liberty.

 Give yourself 5 – 6 hours to visit both Liberty and Ellis Islands.